 How do I find a housing association?

-Your council's housing department will have a list of housing associations in the area, and they are also listed in the Yellow Pages and on Housingnet's Blue Pages.
-The Scottish Federation of Housing Associations (SFHA) also has an online housing association finder.
+Your council's housing department will have a list of housing associations in the area, the Scottish Housing Regulator has an online housing association finder.

 What if I want to move?